-In September 2018, NCATS funded an estimated $6 million in two-year awards to continue supporting the two Tissue Chip Testing Centers (TCTCs) and database center that were established in 2016.
-Investigators at these centers test and validate tissue chip platforms developed through the Tissue Chip for Drug Screening program.
-The new awards, which were made in response to RFA-TR-18-005 and RFA-TR-18-006, support activities by these NextGen TCTCs to advance the wider adoption of tissue chip technologies by the pharmaceutical and biotechnology industries as well as regulatory agencies and to transition this technology into commercialization.
-View project details below:
+In September 2018, NCATS funded an estimated $6 million in two-year awards to continue supporting the Tissue Chip Testing Centers (TCTCs) and the database center that had been established in 2016.
+Investigators at these centers tested and validated tissue chip platforms developed through the Tissue Chip for Drug Screening program.
+The new awards, which were made in response to RFA-TR-18-005 and RFA-TR-18-006, supported activities by these NextGen TCTCs to advance the wider adoption of tissue chip technologies by the pharmaceutical and biotechnology industries, as well as regulatory agencies, and to transition this technology into commercialization.
+View details of the project plans below:

 - Translational Center of Tissue Chip Technologies for Quantitative Characterization of Microphysiological System Technologies

 - University of Pittsburgh Microphysiology Systems Database Center

 Principal Investigators: Ivan Rusyn, M.D., Ph.D., and Clifford Stephan, Ph.D.

 The Tissue Chip Validation Center at Texas A&M University (TEX-VAL) was established to validate tissue chips developed in the Tissue Chip for Drug Screening program.
 In the first two years, center staff evaluated the functionality, reproducibility, robustness and reliability of 11 tissue chips.
 TEX-VAL will build on these efforts by establishing a public-private consortium with the goal of promoting adoption of tissue chips by industry for drug development and by government agencies for regulatory decision making.
 TEX-VAL investigators will use reference chemicals to establish whether tissue chip performance is reproducible and whether the data that can be obtained from the chips can be used to make decisions about the safety and effectiveness of chemicals.

 Massachusetts Institute of Technology